ghokun/theia-cv/README.md

 This image is built for C++ development.
 Check Dockerfile for build settings.

+## Theia IDE
+- Code in your browser and visualize with X11 if need arises.
 ![Theia ide with OpenCV in action!](https://github.com/ghokun/theia-cv/blob/master/example-cmake-project/x11.png?raw=true)

 ## Run locally